 - (a) Maintain a publicly accessible website that can be found by a simple web search using the corporate name provided in communications with consumers.
-"Family of companies" that share certification pursuant to section 7.4 of the Governance Document shall maintain a website under the name of the primary company the certification was issued and under the name of any company within the "family" that communicates with consumers; - (b) Publish on the home page of their website or on a single page directly accessible from the home page, the following information: (i) the Certified Company's name (along with the names of any companies that share the certification designation, if applicable), certification number, mailing address, and telephone number; (ii) the mailing address, email address, and telephone number where consumers can register a complaint with the Certified Company that is received by an employee who has the authority to research, evaluate, take corrective action if warranted, and respond to the complaint; and (iii) a hyperlink to the "Consumer Education" page on the DBA website; - (c) Publish on their website their Chief Compliance Officer's name, title, certification number, and mailing address; and - (d) Authorize DBA to publish the information contained in paragraphs (b) and (c) of this Certification Standard on a publicly accessible website maintained by DBA. - (15) Vendor Management.
-In order to identify and retain qualified third party vendors and to assure appropriate oversight of such vendors, a Certified Company shall: - (a) Establish and maintain vendor management policies and procedures with defined due diligence and/or audit controls;
+"Family of companies" that share certification pursuant to section 7.4 of the Governance Document shall maintain a website under the name of the primary company the certification was issued and under the name of any company within the "family" that communicates with consumers: - (b) Publish on the home page of their website or on a single page directly accessible from the home page, the following information: (i) the Certified Company's name (along with the names of any companies that share the certification designation, if applicable), certification number, mailing address, and telephone number; (ii) the mailing address, email address, and telephone number where consumers can register a complaint with the Certified Company that is received by an employee who has the authority to research, evaluate, take corrective action if warranted, and respond to the complaint; and (iii) a hyperlink to the "Consumer Education" page on the RMA website; - (c) Publish on their website their Chief Compliance Officer's name, title, certification number, and mailing address; and - (d) Authorize RMA to publish the information contained in paragraphs (b) and (c) of this Certification Standard on a publicly accessible website maintained by RMA.